Why You Must Take The Security Of Your WordPress Website Seriously!

 A firewall is security software that sits between two or more networks for controlling both the incoming and outgoing traffic of each network.
 It basically acts as a barrier between a trusted and untrusted network, preventing unauthorized traffic from getting into your network or system.

 Installing firewall plugins can be a strong move in protecting your WordPress site from malicious activities.
-Web Application Firewall (WAF) is one of those plugins we recommend to install, but there are other numerous plugins to choose from depending on your needs and requirements.
+Web Application Firewall (WAF) is one of those plugins we recommend installing, but there are other numerous plugins to choose from depending on your needs and requirements.

 Never Trust User Input